iclr-blogposts/2026/_posts/2026-04-27-endocrine-to-synaptic.md

   - name: References
 ---

-> Note: This blogpost closely follows the structure and content of the corresponding extended abstract and technical write-up, but is formatted for the ICLR blogposts template.

 ## Abstract

 Multi-agent reinforcement learning systems face fundamental challenges in communication protocol design, particularly around **scalability**, **adaptability**, and **robustness to network failures**.
 Existing approaches often rely on static topologies and rigid message-passing schemes that do not adapt well to dynamic environments or recover efficiently from component failures.